 Welcome to Breathe's employment law hub

-With the UK Employment Rights Bill bringing some big changes, we're here to help SMEs and HR stay ahead of UK employment law - now and in the future.
+With the UK Employment Rights Bill bringing some big changes, we're here to help organisations, SMEs and HR stay ahead of UK employment law - now and in the future.
 This hub is built to guide you through the latest best practices for protecting your business and supporting your people.

-Whether it's understanding new employment rights or updating workplace policies, we've got the resources you need to create a compliant and positive work environment.
+Whether it's understanding new employment rights or updating workplace policies, we've got the resources you need to help create a compliant and positive work environment.

 Hero image - women looking at laptop in warehouse